 Staying ahead of the game in any business can be difficult and leveraging all the tools at your disposal takes time, effort, and more than a little know-how.
 Understanding how best to use LinkedIn so you make the most of its services is tricky but there are a few things you can do to help yourself out.
-Here are some tips to get you started:
+Here are some tips to get you started and boost your career:

 1. Write an Attention-Grabbing Headline

 Coming up with an effective LinkedIn headline which will capture the attention of potential clients and introducers is a difficult thing, but can be highly beneficial for your business.
 At the end of the day, your branding on LinkedIn starts with those few attention-grabbing words which people will see before anything else on your profile.

 But how do you write an effective LinkedIn headline?
 Well, that’s the million-dollar question.
 But if you follow a few of the tips below, it can be done relatively easily.